 Impact on Credit Score

-If you go over the limit for your credit card, your credit score might take a hit.
-While there’s no magic number for credit utilization, the rule of thumb is usually that you should limit your utilization to 30%.
 Your utilization is your outstanding balances divided by your credit limit.
 Because your balance for the credit card in question is greater than the limit, your ratio would exceed 100%.
-That might cause your credit score to drop until you lower the ratio.
+That might negatively impact your credit score until you lower the ratio.

 One thing to keep in mind is that credit utilization is calculated using all of your outstanding credit.
 In other words, if you have five different credit cards, your utilization takes all of their balances and credit limits into account.
-If you have many credit cards and most of them have no balances, going over the limit on one credit card won’t necessarily hurt your credit score.
+If you have many credit cards and most of them have no balances, going over the limit on one credit card won’t necessarily hurt your credit score significantly.

 Either way, it’s best to avoid this situation due to the over-limit fees.
 This is also why it’s important to discuss spending habits with any authorized users on a credit card to avoid hitting your limit.